yonasBSD/forgejo/docs/unsure-where-to-put/adr-how-to-trigger-activities.md

 2. Case: Repo on an instance receives a star via a Like-Activity:
     1. Instance creates FederatedUser and stars the repository.
     2. No further star federation to federated repos is triggered.

+#### Discussion for option 2.

+1. pro
+   1. Prevent circular communication
+   2. Clear semantic also in case of "Who should authorize a digital signature"

+### 3. Transient Federation and Remember Processed

+In this case the star federation process would look like:

+1. Repo on an instance receives a star (regardless of whether via UI or federation)
+2. If this activity was not operated already in this instance, federate star to all repos that are set as federated repositories.

 ## See also